sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 get all pods in different env:
 `kubectl get pods -l 'env in (prod,finance,frontend)`

-## Identify the POD which is part of the prod environment, the finance BU and of frontend tier?
-kubectl get pods -l env=prod,bu=finance,tier=frontend
+Identify the POD which is part of the prod environment, the finance BU and of frontend tier?: kubectl get pods -l env=prod,bu=finance,tier=frontend

 OR